EEplet/DOCTer/README.md

 ```

 ## Notes
 Thank you for visiting.
-Due to time constraints, there are some imperfections.
+The dataset cannot be made publicly available upon publication because it contains sensitive personal information.
 We will continue to improve this repository in the future.

 ## Contact
 For questions, feedback, or suggestions, please contact us at: